 Where Do We Go From Here?

-When Falck looks at what needs to be done in the small but growing field studying the lives of high IQ individuals, she sees a lot that needs to be done.
-One basic problem is that there are several distinct academic fields—human intelligence, gifted education, expertise—that focus on elements of this topic, but there’s not much interaction between them.
+When Falck looks at the small but growing academic field studying the lives of high IQ individuals, she sees a lot that needs to be done.
+One basic problem is that several fields focus on elements of this topic—human intelligence, gifted education, expertise—but there’s not much interaction between them.
 “When you read books on each of these fields, they very often don’t refer to each other,” she said.